BabylonJSGuide/docampus/content/How_To/material/Node_Material.md

 As you can see, the `alphaCutOff` node is not directly connected to the `cutoff` input of **Discard** (the **Discard** block will discard the fragment if the `value` input is lower than the `cutoff` input).
 That's because we need to let the user enable or disable this feature.

-What it does instead is comparing the alpha value from the diffuse texture to `ALPHATEST - 1 + alphaCutOff`, `ALPHATEST` being the boolean value that lets the user enable (1) or disable (0) the feature.
+What it does instead is comparing the alpha value from the diffuse texture to `ALPHATEST - 1 + alphaCutOff`, `ALPHATEST` being the boolean value that let's the user enable (1) or disable (0) the feature.

 If `ALPHATEST = 1`, the computed value is `alphaCutOff`, which is the expected input for `Discard.cutoff` in that case (alpha testing is enabled).